Peace of mind guaranteed. Find out more about our Guaranteed Place Scheme.

 The way students are assessed on this course may vary for each module.
 Examples of assessment methods that are used include coursework, such as written assignments, reports or dissertations; practical exams, such as presentations, performances or observations; and written exams, such as formal examinations or in-class tests.
 The weighting given to each assessment method may vary across each academic year.
 The University of Lincoln aims to ensure that staff return in-course assessments to students promptly.

-A Level: BBB, to include a grade B in Biology (120 UCAS Tariff points from a minimum of 3 A Levels or equivalent qualifications).
+104 UCAS Tariff points from a minimum of 2 A Levels or equivalent to include 40 points from Biology.

-BTEC Extended Diploma in Animal Management/Applied Science*: Distinction, Distinction, Merit or equivalent.
+BTEC Extended Diploma in Animal Management or Applied Science*: Distinction, Merit, Merit.

 BTEC Diploma Applied Science acceptable with other qualifications.
 Please contact our Admissions team for further information (admissions@lincoln.ac.uk).

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 120 UCAS Tariff points, including 40 points from 15 credits in Biology.
+Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points including 40 points from 15 credits in Biology.

 Non UK Qualifications: